igatha/flare-gun/PRIVACY.md

 - **Data Handling:** No persistent storage of detected devices.
 All Bluetooth interactions are handled locally without data retention or transmission.

 ### 3. Location Services
-- **Background Location Permission:** Required to enable sensor monitoring for automated disaster detection.
+- **Background Location Permission:** Required to enable sensor monitoring for automated disaster detection on iOS.
+- **Bluetooth Scanning Permission:** Required to enable bluetooth scanning for nearby devices on Android 11  and lower.
 - **Data Handling:** We do **not** transmit or store GPS coordinates or perform location tracking.
 Location permissions are solely used to facilitate sensor-based emergency detection locally on your device.

+### 4. Foreground Services
+- **Background Permission:** Required to enable sensor monitoring for automated disaster detection and signaling SOS in the background on Android.

 ## Data Privacy